 Explore Myths about Sun

 In Greek mythology, Apollo was the son of Zeus (Jupiter) and Leto (Letona).
-His twin sister ...Read more
+He was the twin ...Read more

-Liza is a god of the Fon people of West Africa.
-Liza is represented by the fierce Sun.
-Usually ...Read more
+Liza is a deity of the Fon people who live in West Africa.
+Liza is associated with the Sun, ...Read more

-Amaterasu was the Sun goddess of the oldest Japanese religion called Shinto.
-When her brother ...Read more
+Amaterasu was the Sun goddess according to the oldest Japanese religion called Shinto.
+Shinto ...Read more

 Shamash was a Sun god according to the Sumerian mythology.
 Sumerians were living more than ...Read more